Navigation API | On‑Premise | Urbi Documentation

 1. The user sends a request to Distance Matrix Async API.

-2. Distance Matrix Async API saves the request data into the S3 storage.
+3. Distance Matrix Async API saves the data to the S3 storage.

 If the user asks for the status of the request at this point, they will receive information that the request is still being processed.